-If your divorce or dissolution is amicable and your finances are straightforward, you should be able to sort everything out relatively quickly and cheaply.
+If both of you have agreed to end your relationship and your finances are straightforward, you should be able to sort out a divorce or dissolution relatively quickly and cheaply.
 You still need to go through the legal process so you’re legally divorced or have dissolved your civil partnership, but you might not need to use a solicitor all the way through.